GURPS Aztecs

-GURPS Aztecs is a 1993 role-playing supplement for GURPS published by Steve Jackson Games.
+GURPS Aztecs is an Aztec sourcebook for the GURPS (Generic Universal Role-Playing System), published by Steve Jackson Games in 1993.

 Contents

 GURPS Aztecs is a supplement in which the ancient Aztec culture is detailed.

 Reception

 Shane Hensley reviewed GURPS Aztecs in White Wolf #39 (1994), rating it a 4 out of 5 and stated that "[The price] is a fair amount to pay for a 128-page book, but it's standard for such GURPS supplements.
 If it's any consolation, you get everything you need to play an Aztec campaign in one book."